-KHP 4488 Issues and Practice in Cardiac Rehabilitation (3) Course will examine the policies and procedures of cardiac rehabilitation programs.
-Students will be introduced to the phases of cardiac rehabilitation programs, administration and reporting of graded exercise stress tests, administration of exercise sessions, reporting procedures, and techniques of successful patient educational programs.
-Prerequisite: Grade of C or better in KHP 4475.
+Cardiovascular Physiology (3) KHP 4488 This course will cover the function of the cardiovascular system in health and disease.
+Topics covered will include anatomy and physiology of the heart and circulatory system, regulation of heart rate, blood pressure, and blood flow, as well as regulation of cardiovascular function during rest and exercise.
+Prerequisite: Grade of "C" or better in KHP 4474/ L474.
 KHP 4490 Internship in Area of Concentration (6) A supervised experience in planning, staging and evaluating a formal practicum in related field.
 Prerequisite: KHP 4443, 4499, permission of the department chair.
-KHP 4491-92 Guided Independent Research (1 to 3 credit hours) Additional information is indexed under Independent Study and Research.
-KHP 4493-94 Guided Independent Study (1 to 3 credit hours) Additional information is Independent Study and Research. indexed KHP 4495 Advanced Exercise Physiology (3) This course will allow students to experience and explore advanced concepts and topics related to exercise physiology.
+KHP 4491-92 Guided Independent Research (1 to 3 credit Additional information is indexed under Independent Study and Research.
+KHP 4493-94 Guided Independent Study (1 to 3 credit hours) Additional information is indexed under Independent Study and Research.
+KHP 4495 Advanced Exercise Physiology (3) This course will allow students to experience and explore advanced concepts and topics related to exercise physiology.
 Prerequisites: Grade of C or better in KHP 4474.

-Biomechanics (3) KHP 4496 The study of anatomical, mechanical, and neurophysiological factors influencing human motion.
+KHP 4496 Biomechanics (3) The study of anatomical, mechanical, and neurophysiological factors influencing human motion.
 Emphasis is given to the qualitative and quantitative application of biomechanical principles to analyze human movement.
 Prerequisites: Grade C or better in KHP 3352 Co-requisite: KHP L496.
-KHP L496 Biomechanics Lab (1) The measurement and assessment of anatomical, mechanical, and neurophysiological influencing human motion.
-Emphasis is given to the qualitative and quantitative application of bio-mechanical principles to analyze human movement.
+KHP L496 Biomechanics Lab (1) The measurement and assessment of anatomical, mechanical, and neurophysiological factors influencing human motion.
+Emphasis is given to the application of qualitative and quantitative bio-mechanical principles to analyze human movement.
 Co-requisite: Grade of C or better in KHP 4496.

-KHP 4497 Senior Seminar in Exercise Science (1) Students will examine trends in the industry, career paths, and discuss current topics in wellness, fitness, sport, nutrition, athletic training, and physical therapy.
+KHP 4497 Senior Seminar in Exercise Science (1)

+Students will examine trends in the industry, career paths, and discuss current topics in wellness, fitness, sport, nutrition, athletic training, and physical therapy.
 This course will also address the standards, behaviors, and expectations of the exercise scientist.

-Prerequisite: Sr. standing or permission of instructor.
-KHP 4498 Internship in Exercise Science (3) A supervised experience in planning, staging, and evaluating a formal practicum in exercise science or a related field.
+Prerequisite: Sr. standing or permission of

+KHP 4498 Internship in Exercise Science (3)

+A supervised experience in planning, staging, and evaluating a formal practicum in exercise science or a related field.

 Prerequisite: Senior standing or permission of instructor.

-KOREAN COURSES (KOR) KOR 1101 Introductory Korean I (3) Introduction to the Korean Language.
+KOREAN COURSES (KOR)

+KOR 1101 Introductory Korean I (3)

+Introduction to the Korean Language.

 KOR 1102 Introductory Korean II (3) Introduction to the Korean Language.
 Prerequisite: KOR 1101 or permission of instructor.
-KOR 2201 Intermediate Korean I (3) Progressive development of basic language skills in Prerequisite: KOR 1102 or permission of instructor KOR 2202 Intermediate Korean II (3) Progressive development of basic language skills in Korean.
+KOR 2201 Intermediate Korean I (3) Progressive development of basic language skills in Prerequisite: KOR 1102 or permission of instructor.

+KOR 2202 Intermediate Korean II (3) Progressive development of basic language skills in Korean.
 Prerequisite: KOR 2201 or permission of instructor.